 Club Contact Details

 Inside the home, Jindos are polite and attentive.
 They will often follow their owner from room to room, not being clingy but happy to curl up in a corner where they can simply be near and watch over their person or family.
-If given an active outlet, they seldom bother anything in the home that is not theirs and they are not a destructive breed.
+If given an active outlet, they seldom bother anything in the home that is not theirs, and they are not a destructive breed.

-The Jindo is a very serious hunting dog renowned for their loyalty to their owner and family.
+The Jindo is a very serious hunting dog renowned for his loyalty to his owner and family.
 He is an extremely intelligent and independent dog with great problem-solving skills and the ability to think for himself.
-They have a calm, confident, thoughtful nature, never fearful or aggressive without reason.
+Jindos have a calm, confident, thoughtful nature, never fearful or aggressive without reason.
 Jindos are one-person dogs, very loyal to their owner and family and often reserved with strangers.
 The breed is keenly protective of their owner and property and is prized as an intelligent watch dog who does not react unless necessary.
 It is a breed characteristic for the Jindo to be extremely uncomfortable being forcibly restrained by a stranger.
 High prey drive is the norm for this extremely athletic hunting breed.
-The Jindo does not have much tolerance for rude behavior of other dogs and generally is not interested in interacting with strange dogs outside their home.
+The Jindo does not have much tolerance for rude behavior of other dogs and generally is not interested in interacting with strange dogs outside his home.
 Within the home, same-sex dog aggression is often the norm and opposite-sex pairs are highly recommended.
-Early socialization and puppy training classes are extremely important in order to expose the Jindo to the many things in their environment and give them the basic skills to become a good canine citizen.
+Early socialization and puppy training classes are extremely important in order to expose the Jindo to the many things in his environment and give him the basic skills to become a good canine citizen.
 Jindos are extremely clean and are naturally housebroken at a very young age.

 Jindos are generally a healthy and long-lived breed with few known health issues.
-The lifespan for Jindos is often 14 years or more, and most live long healthy lives.
+The lifespan for Jindos is often 14 years or more, and most live long, healthy lives.
 There are very few reported health issues within the breed.
 The most common health problems encountered are allergies and hypothyroidism.
 There have been a few isolated cases of cataracts and hip dysplasia within the breed.
 Systematic health testing has not been the norm until recently, so the true hip and eye status of the breed has yet to be fully explored.

 The Jindo breed originates from an island located off the southwest coast of South Korea.
 The breed name is taken from the name of the island, Jindo.
 The dogs lived unrestrained on the island alongside their owners for thousands of years to develop into a natural breed with reputable hunting abilities.
 The Jindo was designated as Republic of Korea Preservation of Cultural Assets Act No. 53 in 1962.
 In short, the dog is simply called Korea Natural Treasure #53.
 In its native country, Jindos are called Jindo-kae or Jindo-kyon.
 Kae or Kyon are Korean words for dog.
 Internationally, they are the Federation of Cynologique Internationale Standard No. 334.
 In the United States, they have been entered into the American Kennel Club – Foundation Stock Service since 2008.